eryjus/century-os/JOURNAL.md

 1. Become Butler process

 With this, we are at a substantial point and I will commit these changes and push to GitHib.

+So, the next thing to work on is Phase 2 (OS internal structures).
+One of the first things to initialize is the Kernel Heap.
+I am actually pretty happy with my heap implementation from century32.
+It has been ported from one instance to another and this is no exception.
+I will work on pulling that in from century32 to century-os.
+This is the next task.

+**2018-05-31**

+I am working today on bringing over the heap functions.

+**2018-06-01**

+OK, I have been able to bring over all the heap functions.
+Having done that, I think I may be running into a problem where the source folder is going to get quite full of files.
+One one hand, I am not too concerned about it since the file is named the same as the function and all names start with the module (except maybe CPU).
+On the other hand, it would be much easier for anyone else to find what they are looking for if all the heap functions and files were in a heap folder.
+For now, I will leave it as it is but I will likely revisit this as I grow the kernel.

+In the meantime, I commit and push since this is a rather significant milestone.